 BOARD OF DIRECTORS

-SUSAN S. ALEXANDER (Secretary) is an accomplished global executive with over thirty years of experience as a senior corporate leader and chief human resources officer for Sotheby’s, a premier global auction house with over $2 billion in revenue.
+SUSAN S. ALEXANDER is an accomplished global executive with over thirty years of experience as a senior corporate leader and chief human resources officer for Sotheby’s, a premier global auction house with over $2 billion in revenue.
 Alexander has extensive strategic planning, crisis management and corporate governance experience.
 She is a Stanford University Distinguished Careers Institute Fellow, a coach for The Dalai Lama Fellows, and serves on the board of the YMCA of Greater New York City.
 She has a B.A. from Indiana University and an M.B.A. from the University of Cincinnati.

 SYLVIA BACA spent 17 years in federal, state and local government leadership and eight years in the private sector.
 Baca served as deputy assistant secretary at Department of the Interior (DOI) from 2009 to 2012 and was assistant secretary from 1995 to 2001.
 Baca has a master's degree in public administration and finance from the University of New Mexico.
 She received advanced executive management training at the University of Cambridge, Rice University and Stanford University.